Position

 Is becoming a Surveillance Investigator a good career path?

 A Surveillance Investigator plays a key role in gathering information and evidence.
-This job involves watching people and places to collect data.
+This job involves watching people or places to collect data.
 It often requires long hours and attention to detail.
 Companies, law enforcement, and private individuals hire Surveillance Investigators.
-They use cameras, audio devices, and other tools to monitor activities.
+They use cameras and other tools to monitor activities.
 This job can lead to careers in law enforcement, private security, or intelligence.

 • Pros: